Getting Here & Getting Around

 There are a number of locations on the Sunshine Coast that are only accessible by boat.
 Making a reservation for water taxis and boat service ahead of time is recommended.

 Walk-on transportation to Gambier Island and Keats Island is provided by BC Ferries from the Langdale Ferry Terminal near Gibsons.
-On the northern section of the Sunshine Coast, BC Ferries operates a route from the Westview Ferry Terminal (Powell River) to Blubber Bay on Texada Island.
+On the northern section of the Sunshine Coast, BC Ferries operates a car ferry route from the Westview Ferry Terminal (Powell River) to Blubber Bay on Texada Island.

 Gibsons Harbour Ferry and Sunshine Coast Water Taxi offer service from Gibsons to Gambier Island and Keats Island.
 If you’re heading to Thormanby Island, both Buccaneer Marina and Thormanby Transportation provide water taxi service.